 Disclaimer: Please note that this post contains affiliate links.
 I may earn a small commission if you make a purchase or sign up for a service.

 Dot markers are such a win at my house.
-As a busy mom of two toddlers, I will take all the easy wins I can get.
+As a busy mom of two small children, I will take all the easy wins I can get.
 My kids love doing dot markers and I love that they don’t even realize they are also working on their numbers and developing their fine motor skills!

 Dot markers are such a fun activity for toddlers or preschoolers.
 They are also way less messy than traditional paint.
 Your child will have a blast learning their numbers and developing their hand eye coordination with these 10 pages of numbers to dot!